Do You Really (Really?) Need Machine Learning for Prospecting?

 But wait, there’s more?

 Yeah.
 Here’s what we’re getting at.
-The Amplion platform lets you specify which attributes are explicitly relevant to you and our machine learning evaluates the context so that it can automatically surface your matching opportunities.
+You specify which attributes are explicitly relevant to you and machine learning evaluates the context so that it can automatically surface your matching opportunities.
 It instantly makes sense of a universe of information that is beyond your ability to manage, learn, or even explore in a meaningful way.
 It consolidates everything into a set of actionable insights you can use to grow your marketing and sales engagement and drive more revenue by finding the right opportunities at the right time.

 Find out how machine learning can amp up your sales and marketing results.